Last Updated on

 The packaging on the lenses themselves isn’t great.
 The foil can be a little tough to remove, resulting in spillage of the lens solution if you’re not careful.

-The lenses are physically bigger and thinner than the ones I normally receive from Vision Express.
+The lenses are physically bigger and thinner than the ones I normally receive from Vision Express (again – see the update at the foot of this post for more on this).
 That makes them a tad trickier to get in, in my experience, and they’re more prone to fold over if you don’t get them in your eye correctly at the first attempt.
 They do feel like an inferior product.

 Waldo’s website says its “lenses are made of hydrogel, which has a higher water content and means many people find them to be a soft lens in comparison to other materials”.